-Lastly, because the stock markets have totally disconnected from the underlying economy, it has provided a golden opportunity for investors to get into precious metals on the cheap, especially silver.
-We must remember, global assets are valued over $450 trillion while physical gold and silver investment stocks are worth approximately $4.5 trillion… or 1%.
+Lastly, because the stock markets have disconnected from the underlying economy, it has provided a golden opportunity for investors to get into precious metals on the cheap, especially silver.
+We must remember, global assets are valued at over $450 trillion while physical gold and silver investment stocks are worth approximately $4.5 trillion… or 1%.
 When investors start to move out of STOCKS, BONDS, and REAL ESTATE to protect wealth in precious metals, there is only a limited amount of PHYSICAL GOLD & SILVER CHIPS.

 About the Author:

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.